What is my borrowing power and how do I increase it?

 What is borrowing power?

-You might also hear it referred to as ‘borrowing capacity’, but both terms are interchangeable.
+You may also hear it referred to as ‘borrowing capacity’, but both terms are interchangeable.

 How do home loan lenders assess borrowing capacity?